Spinal Compression Fractures Q & A

 Compressed vertebrae narrow the spinal canal and place pressure on nerves and blood vessels as they enter and exit the spine.
 Your nerves may be immediately injured or gradually become irritated and damaged.

 Pressure on blood vessels interferes with the blood supply, depriving cells throughout your body of oxygen and nutrients.
 Prolonged compression may cause blood leakage into tissues and death of tissues due to lack of blood.

 How is a spinal compression fracture treated?

-Doctors can perform a minimally invasive procedure called kyphoplasty to repair spinal compression fractures, under conscious sedation.
+Doctors can perform a minimally invasive procedure called kyphoplasty to repair spinal compression fractures under conscious sedation.
 A hollow needle called a trocar is inserted through the skin into the bone using fluoroscopic image guidance.
-Image-guidance is used to guide the needle to the correct position in your vertebra.
-A balloon is inflated, to make space to fill with bone cement.
-Once the cement is in place, the balloon is removed.
-The procedure typically takes about an hour and can only be performed by physicians who are specially trained, like those at Vascular Health Institute.
+Image guidance is used to guide the needle to the correct position in your vertebra.
+A balloon is inflated, creating space to fill the vertebrae with bone cement.
+The procedure typically takes about an hour and can only be performed by specially trained physicians, like those at Vascular Health Institute.

 Call us at (469) 436-3650, or click on the convenient online scheduling tool today to talk to our team and learn more about how we can help you.